The Himalayan Ranges — Part II

 - Trap: "Zemu glacier is in Uttarakhand" → Incorrect — it is in Sikkim (near Kangchenjunga).

-- Trap: "Siachen is entirely in India" → The glacier is under Indian administration but the sovereignty is disputed; it is in the Karakoram.
+- Trap: "Siachen is in the Himalayas" → The glacier is under Indian administration and is Indian territory; it lies in the Karakoram range, not the Greater Himalayas.

 - Trap: "Shillong Plateau is part of the Himalayas" → Incorrect — it is geologically a detached piece of the Peninsular Plateau (Gondwana).